nachorestivo/Tesina/README.md

 - Alineación curricular: mejor comunicación y mejor organización para la manicura y la cliente, un sistema más rápido y ágil

+# Ingles

+##rationale
+This website will help manicurists manage their appointments manually, which causes many inconveniences such as call overload and difficulties in offering immediate availability to clients.
+This situation affects the business's operational efficiency and customer experience.
+Therefore, we will implement an appointment management website that will allow clients to book their appointments independently and at any time from home, improving their experience and satisfaction.
+It will also make it easier for the manicurist to organize their schedule, reducing errors and optimizing work time.
+Digitizing this process is essential to remain competitive in today's market.

+## nail appointment and design page

+- Purpose: To help streamline appointments and view designs to make it easier for the manicurist and the client.

+- Functionality: Select available dates and times using a calendar and clock, upload the chosen design, and optional prepayment.

+- Skills and technology: Web development in HTML or CSS.

+- Curriculum alignment: better communication and organization for the manicurist and the client, a faster and more streamlined system